basakkcgl/whoisBasak/_pages/aboutme.md

 <!-- For my experience in teaching, please check <a href="https://drive.google.com/file/d/1TWVjqWuji_ccB_X_QEmNnSqd2KmlMv29/view?usp=sharing"> supporting statement (last updated: January 2023) </a> -->

-For open access publications, please see [Publications](./publications.html).
-However, the most up-to-date list of publications can be reached at <a href="https://scholar.google.com/citations?user=LGUid5IAAAAJ&hl=en"> Google Scholar</a>.
+For the publications, please see my <a href="https://scholar.google.com/citations?user=LGUid5IAAAAJ&hl=en"> Google Scholar</a> page.
+However, the most up-to-date list of open access publications can be reached at [Publications](./publications.html).

 ### Currently attending/following: